szeller/whatsontv/docs/ESLintV9UpgradeStrategy.md

 2. **Evaluate Performance**: Compare the performance of direct ESLint execution with the previous Jest-based approach
 3. **Consider ESLint Plugins**: Evaluate additional ESLint plugins that may enhance the linting capabilities
 4. **Re-evaluate Integration Options**: If unified test/lint reporting becomes a priority, explore alternative integration methods
+5. **Optimize Pre-commit Hooks**: Continue to refine the pre-commit hook experience to balance code quality with developer productivity
+6. **Maintain Documentation**: Keep documentation updated as ESLint and related tools evolve

+## Completion Status

+The ESLint v9 upgrade has been successfully completed with the following achievements:

+1. **Full ESLint v9 Integration**: Upgraded to ESLint v9.0.0 with flat config format
+2. **TypeScript ESLint v7 Integration**: Successfully integrated with @typescript-eslint/eslint-plugin v7.0.0
+3. **Simplified Toolchain**: Removed jest-runner-eslint dependency and streamlined the linting process
+4. **Code Quality Improvements**: Fixed all strict-boolean-expressions and no-floating-promises warnings
+5. **Pre-commit Hook Optimization**: Improved pre-commit hooks by disabling coverage checks and adding a dedicated test:changed script
+6. **CI Pipeline Verification**: Confirmed that the CI pipeline works correctly with the new ESLint configuration
+7. **Documentation Updates**: Updated README.md and TechSpec.md to reflect the ESLint v9 upgrade

+All planned tasks have been completed, and the codebase now fully complies with the project's code quality standards using ESLint v9.